 Each Research course requires co-requisite enrollment in GHED 904 Pre-Dissertation specifying the faculty member supervising the dissertation at that stage.
 In the first stages of dissertation work associated with Research I, the candidate's advisor is a reviewer and sounding board for dissertation ideas.
 Shortly after the completion of Research I a dissertation chair and committee member is assigned.
-The Graduate Council Chair makes committee assignments in consideration of topic, faculty expertise, and an equitable distribution of dissertation work.
+The Graduate Chair makes committee assignments in consultation with Graduate Council in consideration of topic, faculty expertise, and an equitable distribution of dissertation work.

 The dissertation chair is the primary contact for all dissertation work.
 In general practice, all communication is with, and submission of written drafts are made to the chair.
 Drafts of written work are submitted in Microsoft Word as email attachments.
 Submissions will be acknowledged by the chair by email within one working day and that the submission reviewed and returned within two weeks (not counting university holidays and breaks).
 The review and revision process continues until the chair is satisfied with a chapter or given portion of the dissertation.
 He/she will then send it on to the committee member for further review.
 The chair has final say in required revisions.
+The dissertation committee has a prescriptive as well as consultative role, and candidates are expected to comply with committee instructions.
+The committee decides when the dissertation is ready for defense, as well as the outcome of that defense.